mlakewood/food_truck/README.md

 The data for the trucks can be then loaded into the database using the load_data.py script like so:
     $ python load_data.py

-This script will remove all rows from the sqlite database, download the data from https://data.sfgov.org/Permitting/Mobile-Food-Facility-Permit/rqzj-sfat and then load that data into the database.
+This script will remove all current rows from the sqlite database, download the data from https://data.sfgov.org/Permitting/Mobile-Food-Facility-Permit/rqzj-sfat and then load that data into the database.

-Tests for the api can be run by:
+Tests for the api can be run by excuting:
     $ python -m 'unittest' discover -vf

 This is the report from coverage: